 It is important to clearly define the points and systems upon which the entires will be judged ahead of time.

 If you are hosting a bake-off, you will need to figure out how the winners will be picked.
-I won't try to tell you how to run your circus, but this is the system that was used for our Cookie Bake-off, and it seemed to work pretty smoothly.
+I won't try to tell you how to run your circus, but this is the system that was used for our Bake-off, and it seemed to work pretty smoothly.

-Each Judge was given a clipboard, pencil, and instruction sheet outlining a scoring system for assigning points to each point system for scoring each entry.
+For our bake-off, each Judge was given a clipboard, pencil, and instruction sheet outlining a scoring system for assigning points to each point system for scoring each entry.
 Each contestant was assigned a number for judging.

 Entries were judged on three elements: